boobosua/unity-neko-serializer/README.md

-# Neko Serialize
+# Neko Serializer

-A save-load system using the Newtonsoft library.
+A serialization system using the Newtonsoft library.

 ## Save Load Usage